chardso/fruit-culture-fruit-farming/README.md

   -it should be slightly acidic.

+MATERIALS,
-MATERIALS, the following are materials needed setting anurserybed shed;
+ The following are materials needed setting anurserybed shed;

  -plow.